On this page

 With a SPA, it's undesirable to redirect the user to a sign-in page during normal navigation.
 To avoid this disruptive redirection, the /authorize endpoint allows the use of a request parameter called prompt.

 If the value of the prompt parameter is none, this guarantees that the user isn't prompted to sign in, regardless of whether they have an active session.
-Instead, your application either silently obtains the requested tokens or an OAuth error response occurs.
+Instead, your app either silently obtains the requested tokens or an OAuth error response occurs.
 Before refresh token rotation was available, the prompt parameter was the only way for a SPA to maintain user sessions without prompting the user to sign in multiple times.

 Refresh token rotation provides a solution for SPAs to maintain user sessions in an ITP browser world.
 Because refresh tokens are independent of any cookies, you don't have to rely on an Okta session cookie to renew access and ID tokens.